 Royal jelly typically contains 60% to 70% water, 15% proteins, and 2-3% vitamins and amino acids – all of these contribute to its benefits.

-Research shows that taking royal jelly on a regular basis can lower bad cholesterol levels.
+Research shows that taking royal jelly on a regular basis can lower the bad or LDL cholesterol levels.
 It can also treat infertility and high blood pressure and can be a good aid in the treatment of various forms of cancer.
+Thus, it promotes healthy aging and longevity.
 That’s a brief about the goodness of royal jelly.
 Now, we get to more details.

 What Are The Benefits Of Royal Jelly?

 The antioxidants in royal jelly can boost immunity and fight cancer.
-It contains important neurotransmitters that improve brain health and prevent conditions like Alzheimer’s.
+It contains important neurotransmitters that improve brain health and prevent conditions like Alzheimer'si XA neurologic disorder in aged individuals that causes the brain to shrink and brain cells to die, thereby obstructing everyday life. .
 The jelly also balances hormones and might improve sexual health.

 1. Royal Jelly Boosts The Immune System

 Studies have shown that histamine (a compound that is released in the body in response to injury or allergy) response to allergens was suppressed post royal jelly intake.
 One study states that royal jelly has a lot of flavonoids and organic compounds – all of which can enhance performance by building immunity (1).
 The jelly can counteract allergens and even accelerate wound healing.